MasonGao/MasonGao.github.io/_pages/talks.md

 ### 2023

 **QCD resummation of dijet azimuthal decorrelations in p-p and p-A collisions**
+*2023 Shanghai Workshop on Particle and Nuclear Physics*
+Shanghai, China
+December 2023

+**QCD resummation of dijet azimuthal decorrelations in p-p and p-A collisions**
 Meisen Gao
 *Third Workshop on Quantum Field Theory and Its Applications*
 Beijing Computational Science Research Center, Beijing, China
-August 14-16, 2023
+August 14, 2023

-**QCD resummation of dijet azimuthal decorrelations in p-p and p-A collisions**
+### 2022

+**Simultaneous extraction of SMEFT parameters and PDFs from top-quark pair data**
 Meisen Gao
-*2023 Shanghai Workshop on Particle and Nuclear Physics*
+*2022 Shanghai Workshop on Particle and Nuclear Physics*
 Shanghai, China
-December 2023

-### 2022
+December 24, 2022

 **Differential distributions for single top quark production at the LHeC**
 Meisen Gao